Noah Arbit: Political career

-2022 Campaign
+2022 election

-In August 2021, prior to the completion of Michigan’s redistricting process, Arbit announced his candidacy for the Michigan House of Representatives, filing to run in an undetermined district anchored in his hometown of West Bloomfield.
-In his announcement, Arbit cited the urgency of combating rising hate crimes and extremism, as well as addressing Michigan’s mental health crisis.

-On August 2, 2022, backed by record-breaking fundraising and endorsements from U.S. Representative Brenda Lawrence, local leaders, and organizations, including the Detroit Free Press, Arbit came first in a competitive, three-way Democratic primary for Michigan’s 20th House District, defeating West Bloomfield School District board member Ken Ferguson and former legislative staffer James Sklar by nearly 16 percentage points, with 7,180 votes (46.6%) to Ferguson’s 4,785 (31%), and Sklar’s 3,448 (22%).
+On August 2, 2022, backed by high fundraising and endorsements from U.S. Representative Brenda Lawrence, local leaders, and organizations, including the Detroit Free Press, Arbit came first in a three-way Democratic primary for Michigan’s 20th House District, defeating West Bloomfield School District board member Ken Ferguson and former legislative staffer James Sklar by nearly 16 percentage points, with 7,180 votes (46.6%) to Ferguson’s 4,785 (31%), and Sklar’s 3,448 (22%).

 On November 8, 2022, Arbit was elected to the Michigan House of Representatives in the 2022 General Election, defeating Republican Party nominee Albert Mansour with 56.6% of the vote to Mansour’s 43.4%.
-Arbit is only the second Democrat to represent a state house district comprising West Bloomfield and Commerce Townships since before the Civil War, and is the youngest openly gay person ever elected to the Michigan Legislature.
+Arbit is the youngest openly gay person ever elected to the Michigan Legislature.

 On December 4, 2022, Arbit was sworn in as State Representative by Michigan Supreme Court Justice Richard H. Bernstein at the Jewish Community Center in West Bloomfield.
-U.S. Representative Haley Stevens also participated in Arbit’s ceremony.
+U.S. Representative Haley Stevens also participated in Arbit's ceremony.

+2024 election

+Arbit was reelected in 2024, defeating Republican Party nominee Brendan Cowley with 53.2% of the vote to Cowley’s 46.8%.